justintadlock/sliding-panel/readme.txt

 == Screenshots ==

-1. Sliding panel in its closed state.
+1. Sliding panel in its open view with widgets.
-2. Sliding pane in its open state.

 == Changelog ==